-Our Atlanta rear-end accident lawyers at Allen & Scofield Injury Lawyers will help you in the following ways:
+Our Atlanta rear-end accident lawyers at Graham Scofield Injury Lawyers will help you in the following ways:

 - We’ll get you the best medical care – Your injuries may require extensive medical treatment.
 We’ll refer you to skilled, compassionate medical providers that treat your injuries on a lien basis.
 That means you don’t have to pay them until your case settles.

 - Proving fault – We’ll collect every piece of evidence that you need to prove your claim.

 - Negotiations – We’ll negotiate with the insurance company to successfully resolve your case.